Question: Do you know of any local private money lenders?

 Traditional financing (FHA, VA, conventional) is both “borrower-driven” and “property-driven”, in the fact that both the borrower and the property have to qualify for the loan.
 The borrower has to have a good credit score, a sufficient down payment, and a low enough debt-to-income ratio, while the property has to appraise for the contract price, and not have any major repairs or renovations needed.

-In contrast to traditional financing, hard money is almost exclusively “property-driven”, which means that the borrowers finances or credit history don’t play as large of a role in the approval process.
+In contrast to traditional financing, hard money is almost more “property-driven”, which means that the borrowers finances or credit history don’t play as large of a role in the approval process (though they do matter).
 The lender uses the value of the property, and the loan-to-value, as the main criteria for approving the loan.
 The lender wants to make sure that in the case of default, there would be sufficient equity to foreclose on the property and re-sell it for a profit (or at least get their money back).

-In the crash years of 2007-2009, hard money became either non-existent or had more stringent “borrower” qualification rules, however good ol’ fashioned hard money is coming back into the marketplace as the economy improves.
-The down side to hard money is that it is very expensive, many times costing 5-10 points (5-10% of the loan amount in fees), as well as 12-15% interest during the life of the loan.
-The positive side to hard money is that it is readily available, and can be obtained by those with less-than-stellar credit histories.
+In the crash years of 2007-2009, hard money became either non-existent or had more stringent “borrower” qualification rules, however good ol’ fashioned hard money came back into the marketplace as the economy improved.
+The down side to hard money is that it is very expensive, many times costing 3-10 points (5-10% of the loan amount in fees), as well as 10-15% interest during the life of the loan.
+The positive side to hard money is that it is readily available, and can be obtained on damaged homes in need of significant repair.

 If you want private money, you have to go out there and hustle it up.
 Yes, there is in fact W-O-R-K involved in becoming successful, and you will have to convince people to buy into your vision.
 The quickest and easiest way is to put together a business plan, and present it to those closest to you who have money to invest.
 They already know, like, and trust you…and know your character and integrity, so it’s one less barrier you have to overcome.